nosavvy33/gmails-to-trello/README.md

 A: this means logging user has not been added to the cloud console app's consent auth screen, refer to the GMAIL SETUP section

+### Build

+Included, pkg module, so can run for windows `pkg main.js --targets node16-win-x64` or run npm run build since it's already available as command in package.json

 --------